s00d/switchshuttle/README.md

 ## Features

-- Supports multiple terminal applications: iTerm, Terminal, Warp, Starship.
+- Supports multiple terminal applications: iTerm, Terminal, Warp.
 - Run commands in different modes: current window, new tab, new window.
 - Toggle launch at login.
 - Edit configuration directly from the tray menu.